-

 Not Included

-Required Gear: Avalanche transceiver, shovel, probe (can be provided if needed).
+Required Safety Gear: Avalanche transceiver, shovel, probe (can be provided if needed).

 Backcountry Gear: Touring skis or splitboard, boots, skins, poles.